Savion-Watson/Kinkofa-Internship/README.md

 * Drafted the pages and their designs in Figma to gauge feedback from staff
 * Created each webpage from scratch based on designs.
 * Ensured the pages were responsive by adjusting layouts and styles on each breakpoint
+* Assisted back-end staff in cleaning data and proposed additional fields to maximize SEO potential.
 * Helped the back-end staff clean data and suggested additional fields to maximize SEO potential
 * Worked around engine limitations by embedding custom components made with HTML, CSS and JavaScript such as
 * Meet with staff and other interns on a weekly basis to garner feedback